DemocracyStudio/citizen_engagement/README.md

 TO IMPROVE THE MODEL :

-break the multiple answers string to single values (check string_split to put them in separate columns or ideally rows if the primary key is not an issue) => maybe not needed to break if possible to count single answers by REGEX function.
+break the multiple answers string to single values (check string_split to put them in separate columns or ideally rows if the primary key is not an issue) => maybe not needed to break if possible to count single answers by REGEX function. => or verbal expressions https://github.com/VerbalExpressions/PythonVerbalExpressions

 survey_date, interview_date, tweet_date must be reformatted to integrate in SQL tables replace #N/A by "" in the whole datasets